 Before the restaurant came to fruition, Joe wanted to work at their already established seafood market to scope out the dynamic between him and the family.
 Six months turned into three years and the Perry Hall location opened on January 29, 2014.
 He was nervous for the first year of operation because it had been about 10 years since he worked in a full-service kitchen; “I didn’t know if I still had ‘it.’”
 Fortunately, he hired a great sous chef who had come from that same level of job experience.
 He was able to guide his mind back into the process, creativity, and lifestyle of the industry.

-Chef Joe took criticism very had the first year, but his sous chef had the perfect way to boost his confidence.
+Chef Joe took criticism very hard the first year, but his sous chef had the perfect way to boost his confidence.
 His registered the duo for the Mason-Dixon Master Chef Tournament.
 Chef Joe had never competed before, but the two won out of 16 competing chefs.
 After that experience, he felt the confidence he needed to run the restaurant.
 After the competition, he saw the business growing and interacted more with customers.
-He stopped letting the criticism affect him personally, and instead addressed it and changed what his patrons were suggested.
+He stopped letting the criticism affect him personally, and instead addressed it and changed what his patrons were suggesting.
 He enjoyed working the business—being in charge of menus, ordering, interacting with staff, creating specials.

 On April 23, 2019 the Abingdon location opened.
 There was a lot of hype around their second location and customers bombarded them for the first few weeks.
 It was challenging for Joe since he was still training his new team, while the restaurant was in its opening phases.
 When they first opened critics claimed “the chef at Perry Hall is better,” unbeknownst to them, both locations housed Chef Joe.
 Since April, they are still tweaking service and food, but have high hopes for new customers during the holiday season (they are located in a bustling shopping center).